castaned/BkgSimulationTools/runFLUKA/README.md

-# PBS script to run FLUKA jobs
+#PBS script to run FLUKA jobs
-# Can be implemented with other scheduler (slurm, condor, etc..)
+#Can be implemented with other scheduler (slurm, condor, etc..)

 #Requirements:
---local installation of FLUKA package (32bit or 64) that is accessible to other nodes (in case of running in a cluster) -- Fortran compiler: gfortran (64bits) g77 (32bits), installed in all the cluster nodes
+- local installation of FLUKA package (32bit or 64) that is accessible to other nodes (in case of running in a cluster)

-Steps:
+- Fortran compiler: gfortran (64bits) g77 (32bits), installed in all the cluster nodes

+#Steps:

 - produce a tarball with the content of fluka_standalone directory: